-Most international sales managers and export managers will experience a lot of quality time with their partner and children at home at the moment, since practically all of their travel has been cancelled.
-But will it also be quality time for the business?
-Some may argue that with a lot of borders closed, international business is even impacted harder than local business.
-Let’s have a look at the various possible consequences.
+Most international sales managers and export managers have experienced a lot of quality time with their partner and children at home, since in 2020 practically all of their travel has been cancelled.
+Some may argue that with a lot of borders still closed, international business is even impacted harder than local business.
+Let’s have a look at the options.

-It is essential to stay in close contact with them to wind down existing operations and also limit your exposure for non-payment.
-This is the time you absolutely need to stay on top of the situation to understand and manage your risks.
+This is the time you absolutely need to stay on top of the situation to understand and manage your risks, also your financial exposure with your distributors or clients.
 Depending on the industry sector there may be bankruptcies, and then you’re rather not be one of the creditors.

 It is also the time to look at online sales, if your product is fit for it.
 Preferably with your local distributors, since they can act much faster in the market.
 Either they can actively refer their customers to your (of course localised) website, or you can support them promoting their web shop or placing your goods on general marketplaces like Amazon.
 If they can’t or won’t do it, use a local agency to support you.
 Your distributors can continue doing the local fulfilment and service activities.

-This means at least for the next few months we can safely expect that air travel will remain restricted and for the rest of 2020 (at least) all kind of big events like conferences, trade shows or business missions will be cancelled.
-So for 2020, visiting potential clients overseas most likely won’t be an easy option.
-Eating with them, drinking, doing karaoke or other ‘bonding’ activities will be out of the question.
+Per the end of 2021 big events like conferences, trade shows or business missions are slowly picking up.
+But still, visiting potential clients overseas is not yet an easy option.
+Eating with them, drinking, doing karaoke or other ‘bonding’ activities will for a long period be out of the question.

 So if you have agents or other type of partners abroad, the more reason to nurture them.
 Otherwise you should be looking how to extend your team with local representatives, who may not do the full sales process, but at least can serve as an effective interface.
 Everybody can arrange a nice background for their video meeting, but only if somebody visits your potential clients and reports back to you, you will get a better picture of how much you can ask and what the informal decision making structure is.